DFE-Digital/get-into-teaching-app/app/views/content/blog/what-to-expect-on-your-teacher-training.md

     path: "media/images/content/blog/jan-ashbridge.jpg"
     alt: "A photograph of teacher training programme lead, Jan Ashbridge"
 description: |-
   A university-based PGCE year is an exciting, challenging and exhilarating one — a real roller coaster of an experience.
-It is also a busy one!
+Find out more about what you can expect on your teacher training course.

 keywords:
   - teacher training advisers